wgryc/phasellm/README.md

 pip install phasellm
 ```

+Installing from PyPI does not include libraries for running LLMs locally.
+Please run `pip install phasellm[complete]` if you plan on using LLMs locally (e.g., our `DollyWrapper`).

-Installing from PyPI does not download the sample demos and products in the `demos-and-products` folder.
+Sample demos and products are in the `demos-and-products` folder.
 Clone this repository and follow instructions in the `README.md` file in each product folder to run those.

 ## Introduction